Merck

 Career Site

 Merck is the world's top pharmaceutical and research company.
-Merck discovers, develops, manufactures and markets vaccines and medicines in more than 20 therapeutic categories.
+Merck discovers, develops, manufactures and markets vaccines and medicines in more than 20 therapeutic categories found in 140 countries.

-The company's top products include: Zocor, which helps reduce cholesterol; Fosamax, which prevents osteoporosis in women; Cozaar, used for treating high blood pressure; Singulair, which treats asthma and allergies; Propecia, which helps treat male hair loss.
+The company's top products include: Zetia, which helps reduce cholesterol; Januvia, which treats Type 2 diabetes; Remicate, a treatment for inflammatory diseases; Singulair, which treats asthma and allergies; Propecia, which helps treat male hair loss.

-In 2007, Merck had revenues of $24.1 billion with net income of $3.27 billion.
-The company spent $4.8 billion on research and development last year.
+In 2015, Merck reported worldwide sales of $39.5 billion, down 6% due to negative currency impact and acquisitions, with net income of $4.4 billion.
+The company spent $6.7 billion on research and development last year, a slight increase from the previous year.

 History